craiglabenz/flutter_pull_to_reveal/README.md

 ## Getting Started

-To use the `PullToRevealListView` widget in your Flutter project, you need only wrap it in a `LayoutBuilder` and then a `Stack`.
-These are excellent for adding a little life to a `Scaffold` background, or for programming a Pong client.
+To use the `PullToRevealTopItemList` widget in your Flutter project, wrap any of your `ListView`s with this extra widget.
+You can either use the `PullToRevealTopItemList.builder()` pattern to control the entire inner list, or use the familiar `itemCount` and `itemBuilder(context, index)` pattern.

 ```dart
 import 'package:pull_to_reveal/pull_to_reveal.dart';